ulfschneider/horiz-gauge/README.md

 ### draw

-Draw the gauge inside of the provided <code>settings.svg</code> DOM tree element.
+Draw the gauge.

 #### Parameters

--   `settings`
+-   `settings` **[Object][9]?** The configuration object for the gauge.
+Optional.
+    If provided, will overwrite the settings object already given to the constructor.

 ### remove

-Clear the gauge from the provided <code>settings.svg</code> DOM tree element
+Clear the gauge.

 ### imageSource

-Draw the gauge inside of the provided <code>settings.svg</code> DOM tree element and return the result as a string which can be assigned to the SRC attribute of an HTML IMG tag.
+Draw the gauge and return the result as a string which can be assigned to the SRC attribute of an HTML IMG tag.

 Returns **[string][10]**

 ### svgSource

-Draw the gauge inside of the provided <code>settings.svg</code> DOM tree element and return the result as a SVG tag string.
+Draw the gauge and return the result as a SVG tag string.

 Returns **[string][10]**